JaehoonSong12/au_cs_suite/README.md

 - **Teammates**: [List names of Auburn University students]

 ## License
-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This is free and unencumbered software released into the public domain.

 ## Contact
 For questions or suggestions, feel free to reach out to [Your Email/Contact Info].